dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 Each relationship line has a 1 at one end and an asterisk (*) at the other, indicating a one-to-many relationship.

-If the `Enrollment` table didn't include grade information, it would only need to contain the two FKs (`CourseID` and `StudentID`).
+If the `Enrollment` table didn't include grade information, it would only need to contain the two FKs, `CourseID` and `StudentID`.
 A many-to-many join table without payload is sometimes called a pure join table (PJT).

-The `Instructor` and `Course` entities have a many-to-many relationship using a pure join table.
+The `Instructor` and `Course` entities have a many-to-many relationship using a PJT.

-Note: EF 6.x supports implicit join tables for many-to-many relationships, but EF Core doesn't.
-For more information, see [Many-to-many relationships in EF Core 2.0](https://blog.oneunicorn.com/2017/09/25/many-to-many-relationships-in-ef-core-2-0-part-1-the-basics/).

-## The CourseAssignment entity
+## The CourseAssignment entity zzz

 ![CourseAssignment entity](complex-data-model/_static/courseassignment-entity.png)